keycloak_wrapper 1.4.6 copy "keycloak_wrapper: ^1.4.6" to clipboard

 Keycloak Wrapper #

-pub package likes pub points popularity style: lint StandWithPalestine
+pub package likes pub points downloads style: lint StandWithPalestine

 cover image

 Integrate Keycloak Single Sign-On (SSO) authentication into your Flutter apps seamlessly using this package.
 Tokens are automatically managed under the hood and are easily accessible.
-A user authentication state stream is also provided for the app to listen to in order to stay in sync with authentication status changes.
+A user authentication state stream is provided for your app to listen to in order to stay in sync with authentication status changes.

 Getting Started #

-For end-user authentication and authorization, this package integrates with the AppAuth SDK to establish connections with OAuth 2.0 and OpenID Connect.
+For end-user authentication and authorization, this package integrates with the AppAuth SDK to establish connections using OAuth 2.0 and OpenID Connect (OIDC).
 This integration allows users to securely log in and access protected resources, such as APIs or user data from third-party providers.
-Meanwhile, for token security, the flutter_secure_storage package will be implemented to securely store all the tokens within the Keychain for iOS and Keystore for Android.
+For token security, the flutter_secure_storage package is used to securely store all tokens in the Keychain for iOS and Keystore for Android.

 • AndroidX is required for this package.
-Starting from Flutter v1.12.13, newly created projects already enable AndroidX by default.
-In case your project was created prior to this Flutter version, please migrate it before using this package.
+Starting from Flutter v1.12.13, newly created projects enable AndroidX by default.
+If your project was created before this Flutter version, please migrate it before using this package.
 You can follow this migration guide provided by the Flutter team.

 Keycloak #

-To secure your application, you have to register it with your Keycloak instance.
-Head over to your Keycloak Admin Console and select your Client ID.
-Under the access setting, insert <bundle_identifier>:/* as a valid redirect URI, and do the same for the valid post logout redirect URI.
-Make sure your <bundle_identifier> does not contain any characters that are not allowed inside a hostname, such as spaces, underscores, etc.
+Go to your Keycloak Administration Console and select your Client ID.
+In the access settings section, add <bundle_identifier>:/* as a valid redirect URI, and do the same for the valid post logout redirect URI.
+Ensure your bundle identifier does not contain any characters that are not allowed in a hostname, such as spaces or underscores.

 Android #